Steve Wisniewski

 Steve Wisniewski (born April 7, 1967), nicknamed "the Wiz", is an American former professional football player who was a guard for 13 seasons in the National Football League (NFL) with the Los Angeles / Oakland Raiders, and later served as the team's assistant offensive line coach.
 He played college football for the Penn State Nittany Lions, where he was named an All-American.
-He was selected by the Dallas Cowboys in the second round of the 1989 NFL draft, but his playing rights were traded to the Raiders during the same draft.
-A tough guard in his day (particularly in blocking the run), Wisniewski was named an All-Pro (2 First-team, six Second-team) eight times while missing only two games in his career.
+Wisniewski was selected by the Dallas Cowboys in the second round of the 1989 NFL draft, but his playing rights were traded to the Raiders during the same draft.
+A tough guard in his day (particularly in blocking the run), Wisniewski was named an All-Pro (two First-team, six Second-team) eight times while missing only two games in his career.

 Early life

-Wisniewski was standout guard at Penn State University.
-He was a key contributor on the Nittany Lions national championship team in 1986.
+Wisniewski was a standout guard at Penn State and was a key contributor on the Nittany Lions national championship team in 1986.
 He capped his senior season by playing in the Hula Bowl and the Japan Bowl.

-He earned a Bachelor of Science in marketing in 1989.
+Wisniewski earned a Bachelor of Science in marketing in 1989.